A stock that deserves closer examination: Olaplex Holdings Inc. (OLPX)

-Olaplex Holdings Inc. (NASDAQ:OLPX) marked $5.43 per share on Tuesday, up from a previous closing price of $5.41.
-While Olaplex Holdings Inc. has overperformed by 0.37%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, OLPX fell by -79.70%, with highs and lows ranging from $30.41 to $3.80, whereas the simple moving average fell by -58.94% in the last 200 days.
+In Wednesday’s session, Olaplex Holdings Inc. (NASDAQ:OLPX) marked $5.45 per share, down from $5.83 in the previous session.
+While Olaplex Holdings Inc. has underperformed by -6.52%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, OLPX fell by -79.59%, with highs and lows ranging from $30.41 to $3.80, whereas the simple moving average fell by -57.49% in the last 200 days.

 3 Tiny Stocks Primed to Explode